AtB-AS/atb-hittegods/README.md

 - GMAIL_USERNAME=the username for the gmail account used to send emails
 - GMAIL_PASSWORD=the password of the gmail account used to send emails

+- MATCH_BACKEND_HOST=the host for the flask app which does the matching

+### React.js environment variables
+- REACT_APP_MATCH_BACKEND_HOST=the host for the flask app which does the matching

 ### Flask environment variables
 - DB_PASSWORD=password for the postgres database
 - DB_HOST=the host of the postgres database